 Fayetteville strives to be an educated, cohesive, and socially connected community.
 We work across many sectors to promote equitable access to quality education and arts and culture opportunities.
 We strive to respect and expand social and cultural diversity across our city, celebrating and supporting our citizens of different ages, races, religions, and backgrounds.

 The Fayetteville Public library is a hub of education, creativity, and community life.
 Awarded Best Public Library in NWA, the Library is a beloved institution in Fayetteville and a Silver LEED (Leadership in Energy & Environmental Design) facility.
-Keep an eye on the library over the coming years as it executes an Expansion Plan.

 The City of Fayetteville welcomes collaboration with home owners, renters, property owners, and businesses to create successful and vibrant neighborhoods.
 The City offers a neighborhood registry, coordination for neighborhood associations, and valuable information for any resident who wants to create a more cohesive, connected community.